MicrosoftDocs/windows-powershell-docs/docset/windows/applocker/AppLocker.md

 ### [Test-AppLockerPolicy](./Test-AppLockerPolicy.md)
 Specifies the AppLocker policy to determine whether the input files will be allowed to run for a given user.

-> [!Note]
-> AppLocker cmdlets only interact with group policy and do not have any knowledge of the AppLocker CSP.